List of recurring characters in The Suite Life of Zack & Cody: Patrick

-Patrick (played by Patrick Bristow) – The maître d' for the Tipton Hotel's restaurant.
+Patrick (played by Patrick Bristow) is the maître d' for the Tipton Hotel's restaurant.
 One of the most sarcastic characters on the show, he treats everyone with disdain, especially Zack and Cody.
 However, in "Kisses and Basketball", he says to Zack "Take this from someone who cares about you, she is so out of your league" on Zack's date with Max.
 He likes coconut flavoured chewing gum, and dislikes Maddie because she does not stock it (as shown in the episode "Big Hair and Baseball").
 He is seen in the Tipton Commercial in "Commercial Breaks", and has a girlish shriek, as shown in the episode "Heck's Kitchen".
 Due to London's generous tips, Patrick has been able to afford a foreign sports car (indicated in "Twins at the Tipton").
 However, Mr. Moseby claims that Patrick wrecked it by crashing into fellow waiter Rich, and when the ambulance showed up, another waiter Gary got hit by the ambulance, leaving Mr. Moseby to take Patrick's place at the Tipton Restaurant.
 His favourite musical is Bye Bye Birdie as revealed in "Birdman of Boston".

 Chef Paolo

-Chef Paolo (played by Jerry Kernion) – An Italian-American chef of the Tipton, seen in three episodes: "Heck's Kitchen", "Health and Fitness", and "Foiled Again".
+Chef Paolo (played by Jerry Kernion) is an Italian-American chef of the Tipton, seen in three episodes: "Heck's Kitchen", "Health and Fitness", and "Foiled Again".
 He is easily very insulted when people dislike his cooking.
 He is specialized in Italian food.
 Paolo enjoys eating, and bacon bits were found in his blood during a cholesterol test.
 Cody helped Chef Paolo overcome his eating issues in the episode "Health and Fitness".
 He is close to Cody and refers to him as "my little protege", because of Cody's natural talent for cooking.
 Paolo has quit his job several times (mostly due to London insulting his food), but always returns eventually.
 He names almost all of his foods after himself, except for one named after Cody.

 Irene

-Irene (played by Sharon Jordan) – The concierge for the Tipton Hotel, Irene is usually seen working in the lobby.
+Irene (played by Sharon Jordan) is the concierge for the Tipton Hotel, Irene is usually seen working in the lobby.
 She has red curly hair.
 In "Boston Tea Party", she gets her first speaking part.
 On "That's So Suite Life of Hannah Montana", Irene told Raven that her flight had been cancelled, much to Raven's dismay.
 Irene sabotaged Maddie's traveling candy cart in "Nurse Zack", to which Maddie alludes to Irene not having very many speaking parts by replying, "It's always the quiet ones".
 In "Orchestra", her speaking role was expanded when she had to teach London how to do her job.
 On "Let Us Entertain You', Mr. Moseby thinks Irene is answering a phone call for their marathon, but she is actually answering a personal call.